I-3-8-15.Continuing Disability Reviews and Social Security Ruling 13-3p

 If the ALJ issued a decision prior to February 21, 2013, (the effective date of SSR 13-3p), the AC will determine whether the ALJ's actions were correct in light of the policy in effect before SSR 13-3p.

-If the ALJ's decision is dated on or after February 21, 2013, the AC will consider whether the ALJ adjudicated the claim through the date of the ALJ's decision.
+If the ALJ's decision is dated on or after February 21, 2013, the AC will consider whether the ALJ adjudicated the case through the date of the ALJ's decision.

 2. Denying a Request for Review